cynthialmy/cynthialmy.github.io/_posts/2024-11-01-jetlag-logic.md

 # author: Cynthia Mengyuan Li
 ---

-Traveling across time zones is exciting, but jet lag can often steal the joy by leaving us groggy, fatigued, and struggling to adjust.
-That’s where our app’s jet lag preparation plan steps in, transforming travel experiences by adjusting your body’s internal clock gradually to the new time zone.
-Here’s a deep dive into how this plan is generated and tailored for all age groups to help you feel refreshed and ready when you arrive.

-### How the Jet Lag Preparation Plan Works

-Our plan considers key factors that impact your circadian rhythm, or internal clock, which helps manage your body’s daily sleep-wake cycles.
-When you cross time zones, your circadian rhythm gets out of sync with the new time.
-By shifting your daily routine in small increments before and during your travel, our app helps reset your body’s clock, allowing you to adapt more naturally to the new time zone.
+Here’s a look under the hood at how the app calculates your custom plan to help you arrive feeling refreshed and ready.

-### Inputs That Guide Your Personalized Plan
+### Inputs to Customize Your Plan

-For each journey, the app uses these inputs to shape a custom jet lag preparation strategy:
+To make your plan truly effective, the app considers key factors like your departure and arrival times, number of time zones crossed, and days remaining until your trip.
+It also customizes based on age, with different sleep, light exposure, and meal adjustments for adults, children, toddlers, and infants.

+**Key Inputs Include:**
-1. **Departure and Arrival Times**: Knowing the specific times at the origin and destination time zones helps in setting up your schedule.
+1. **Departure & Arrival Times**: Departure and destination times help determine sleep and activity timing.
-2. **Time Zones Crossed**: Each time zone crossed adds an hour difference to adjust, helping determine the shift your schedule will need.
+2. **Time Zones Crossed**: Number of time zones you’re moving through to estimate adjustment requirements.
-3. **Days Until Departure**: The number of days you have to prepare determines the pacing of shifts.
+3. **Days Until Departure**: More days allow for smaller, gradual shifts.
-4. **Current Sleep Schedule**: Understanding your usual wake-up and sleep times forms the baseline.
+4. **Current Sleep Schedule**: Knowing your usual wake-up and sleep times makes for smoother adjustment.
-5. **Direction of Travel**: Whether you’re going eastward or westward affects whether you need to shift your schedule earlier or later.
-6. **Age Group**: Since adults, children, toddlers, and infants all have different sleep needs, your age group defines the shift increments and light exposure recommendations.

-With these inputs, the app generates three main strategies to adjust your sleep, light exposure, and meals/activities to support your circadian rhythm’s gradual transition to the new time zone.
+5. **Direction of Travel**: Eastward travel requires advancing the sleep schedule, while westward requires delaying it.
+6. **Age Group**: Determines the amount of daily time shift that is comfortable and effective for each family member.

 ---

-### 1. Adjusting Sleep, Nap, and Wake Times
+### Adjusting Sleep, Nap, and Wake Times

-Your sleep adjustments depend on both the direction of travel and your age group.
-By shifting your sleep schedule in small increments, the app helps you transition to your new time zone smoothly.
+One of the most effective ways to prepare for a new time zone is to gradually adjust sleep and wake times in the days leading up to your trip.
+The app’s algorithm adjusts your schedule based on the number of time zones you’re crossing and how much time you have before departure.

-#### Logic Table for Sleep Adjustments:
+#### Sleep Adjustment Logic Table by Age Group
 | Age Group | Eastward Travel (Sleep Earlier) | Westward Travel (Sleep Later) |
 | --------- | ------------------------------- | ----------------------------- |
 | Adult     | Shift 30-60 min earlier daily   | Shift 30-60 min later daily   |